 If you have genuine difficulty paying aged care fees and charges, financial hardship provisions may apply.
 These allow for your fees and charges to be reduced or waived.

 Single older women have the highest likelihood of being financially disadvantaged.
-Older people that don't own their own home or are still paying off their mortgage may also experience being financially disadvantaged.
+And older people that don’t own their own home or are still paying off their mortgage may also experience being financially disadvantaged.

 Older people may be considered socially disadvantaged if they are isolated and do not have strong social networks, like family or friends, to lean on for their support.